TunaCici/Lexus/GITSETUP.md

 We commit the modified files by:
 1. Opening Source Control from the left side (3rd icon)
 2. Clicking the tick icon '✓'.
 If it asks something just say 'Yes' or 'Always yes'.
+3. Look at the top.
+It will ask you to write some message.
+Write what you did with the code here.

 We are now ready to upload these files to Github:
 1. Click the 'three dots' icon near the tick icon '✓'.